 Numerous technological enhancements characterize the BMW 5 Series of the 2nd generation.
 It replaced the E12 and was initially produced with petrol 4-cylinder and 6-cylinder engines.
 In 1983, a diesel engine was available for the first time in a 5 Series.
 Additionally, the 524td was BMW’s debut diesel model, which held the title of the fastest production diesel vehicle of its time.

 The E28 5 Series was a prime example of a quintessential 1980s BMW and was epitomized by the limited-edition E28 BMW M5.
 Despite offering minimal options to North American buyers, the M5 was adored for its exceptional driving dynamics and low production numbers.
 It was produced as a 1988 model year for only 12 months, but it remains a favorite amongst fans and commands a premium over its non-M counterparts.
 Regardless of the E28 5 Series model selected, it embodies the best of old-school BMW.

-The launch model was the 528e in 1982, followed by the 533i.
-The optional automatic transmission was initially a 3-speed (a 4-speed automatic was available in Europe at the time), with a 4-speed automatic transmission becoming optional in 1983.
-The 524td was only imported with an automatic transmission, and the M5 was only imported with a manual transmission.
+In 1982, BMW introduced the 528e as their debut model, followed by the 533i.
+The automatic transmission was optional at first and only had three speeds (while a four-speed automatic was already available in Europe).
+However, by 1983, a four-speed automatic transmission became an option.
+The 524td was exclusively imported with an automatic transmission, while the M5 was solely imported with a manual transmission.

-From 1985, all North American models had ABS Brakes as standard.
-Electric front seats became a standard feature in 1986.
-North American specification cars were comprehensively equipped, with standard features including power windows, central locking, air conditioning, power sunroof, cruise control, alloy wheels and fog lights.
+Starting in 1985, ABS brakes became a standard feature on all North American models.
+Electric front seats were also made standard in 1986, as cited.
+The North American specification cars were notably well-equipped, featuring standard amenities such as power windows, central locking, air conditioning, power sunroof, cruise control, alloy wheels, and fog lights.